On the Nori and Hodge realisations of Voevodsky motives: Recollections.

-By construction, $\Mp(X)$ has the following universal property: Any homological functor $H:\mathcal{DM}_c(X)\to\acal$ to an abelian category $\acal$ such that $\HHp^0_\ell(M)=0\Rightarrow H(M)=0$ for all $M\in\mathcal{DM}_c(X)$ will factor uniquely through the universal functor As we will see in \Cref{PUtStruct} this construction is the best approximation possible of the heart of the conjectural perverse $t$-structure on $\mathcal{DM}_c(X)$.
-A priori this category depends on the chosen $\ell$, but one can show, using a continuity argument that this is not the case because for finite type fields (or more generally, for fields embeddable into $\C$), the Betti realisation can also be used to define $\Mp(X)$.
+By construction, $\Mp(X)$ has the following universal property: any homological functor $H:\mathcal{DM}^{\mathrm{\'et}}_c(X)\to\acal$ to an abelian category $\acal$ such for all $M\in\mathcal{DM}^{\mathrm{\'et}}_c(X)$ we have $H(M)=0$ whenever $\HHp^0_\ell(M)=0$ factors uniquely through the universal functor A priori this category depends on the chosen $\ell$, but one can show, using a continuity argument, that this is not the case.
+Indeed for finite type fields (or more generally, for fields embeddable into $\C$), the Betti realisation can also be used to define $\Mp(X)$ and the comparison between the $\ell$-adic realisation functor and the Betti realisation functor (see for example the proof of \cite[Proposition 6.10.]{AyoubWeil} that works over any finite type $\C$-scheme) gives that the two constructions of perverse Nori motives agree.

-In fact, every realisation functor existing on $\mathcal{DM}_c(X)$ gives us a realisation functor on $\Mp(X)$: we have the $\ell$-adic realisation $R_\ell$ and the Betti realisation $R_B$.
-If $S=\Spec k$, then Ivorra and S. Morel have proven that $\Mp(\Spec k)$ coincide with the category of Nori constructed by Nori, and thus also have an Hodge realisation.
+In fact, every realisation functor existing on $\mathcal{DM}^{\mathrm{\'et}}_c(X)$ gives us a realisation functor on $\Mp(X)$: we have the $\ell$-adic realisation $R_\ell$ and the Betti realisation $R_B$.
+Ivorra and S. Morel have proven that $\Mp(\Spec k)$ coincides with the category of cohomological motives constructed by Nori, and thus also has an Hodge realisation functor.

-Ivorra and S. Morel show in \cite[Theorem 5.1]{ivorraFourOperationsPerverse2022} that the derived category $\Dd^b(\Mp(-))$ is part of a homotopical $2$-functor in the sense of Ayoub \cite[Definition 1.4.1]{MR2423375}.
-This means that they constructed four of the six operations, namely for $f$ a morphism of quasi-projective varieties we have $f^*,f_*,f_!,f^!$, together with Verdier duality $\mathbb{D}$ , verifying $f^!\simeq \mathbb{D}\circ f^*\mathbb{D}$ and $f_!\simeq\mathbb{D}\circ f_*\circ\mathbb{D}$.
-In his PhD thesis Terenzi \cite{TerenziThesis} constructed the remaining two operations: tensor product and internal $\sHom$.
+Ivorra and S. Morel show in \cite[Theorem 5.1]{ivorraFourOperationsPerverse2022} that the triangulated derived category of the abelian category perverse motives $\Dd^b(\Mp(-))$ is part of a homotopical $2$-functor in the sense of Ayoub \cite[Definition 1.4.1]{MR2423375}.
+This means that they constructed four of the six operations, namely for $f$ a morphism of quasi-projective varieties we have $f^*,f_*,f_!,f^!$, together with Verdier duality $\mathbb{D}$ , verifying $f^!\simeq \mathbb{D}\circ f^*\circ\mathbb{D}$ and $f_!\simeq\mathbb{D}\circ f_*\circ\mathbb{D}$.
+In his PhD thesis Terenzi \cite{terenziTensorStructurePerverse2024} constructed the remaining two operations: tensor product and internal $\sHom$.
 This proves that $\Dd^b(\Mp(-))$ is part of a full 6 functor formalism.
-The $6$ operations commute with the realisation $R_\ell$ and $R_B$ that become morphism of symmetric monoidal stable homotopical $2$-functors.
-The construction of the operations of perverse Nori motives is very similar to Saito's construction of mixed Hodge modules.
+The $6$ operations commute with the realisation functors $R_\ell$ and $R_B$ making them morphisms of symmetric monoidal stable homotopical $2$-functors.
+The construction of the operations on perverse Nori motives is very similar to Saito's construction of mixed Hodge modules.